 Vital regulations that South Carolina truck drivers and trucking companies must follow include those involving:

-• Cargo Securement and Loading – The FMCSA has established strict securement rules that truck drivers and cargo loaders must adhere to.
-Among other restrictions, tie-down devices must resist 0.8 times the gravitational force in forward deceleration, 0.5 times the gravitational force in rearward acceleration, and 0.5 times the gravitational force in lateral acceleration.
+- Cargo Securement and Loading – The FMCSA has established strict securement rules that truck drivers and cargo loaders must adhere to.
+Among other restrictions, tie-down devices must resist forces equal to 0.8 g in forward deceleration, 0.5 g in rearward acceleration, and 0.5 g in lateral acceleration.
+Improperly secured cargo can shift, fall, or change a truck’s center of gravity, leading to rollovers, jackknifes, or dangerous road debris.

 What Happens If a Truck Driver Violates FMCSA Trucking Regulations?

-Violations of federal truck regulations by truck drivers or trucking companies that contribute to a crash could make these parties liable for it.
-While these offenses are typically not criminal, they can still lead to CDL suspensions and other penalties.
-Moreover, a violation could be evidence of negligence per se.
+Violations of federal truck regulations by truck drivers or trucking companies that contribute to a crash can establish their legal liability.
+While these violations are typically not criminal, they can still lead to CDL suspensions and other penalties.
+More importantly for injured victims, a regulatory violation can establish negligence per se.

 In truck accident claims, negligence means the truck driver or another party didn’t take reasonable steps to prevent a crash.
 Negligence per se means negligence “in itself” – that is, a violation of a safety standard is enough to establish a party’s negligence absent other facts.

-For example, suppose a truck driver broke Hours of Service rules by driving for more than 11 hours in a single day.
+For example, if a truck driver broke Hours of Service rules by driving for more than 11 hours in a single day.
 If the truck driver then caused a crash, the fact that they broke federal rules may be enough to prove their negligence and, subsequently, their liability for your injuries.
+This is why documentation, driver logs, ELD data, dispatch records, and black box data are critical to preserve immediately after a truck accident.

 How Stewart Law Offices Can Help Strengthen Your Truck Accident Claim